memiiso/debezium-server-iceberg/README.md

 It's possible to use python to run,operate debezium server

-This project provides Python scripts to automate the startup, shutdown, and configuration of Debezium Server.
-By leveraging Python, you can manage Debezium Server.
+For convenience this project additionally provides Python scripts to automate the startup, shutdown, and configuration of Debezium Server.
+Using Python, you can do various Debezium Server operation and take programmatic, dynamic, debezium configuration.
 example:

 ```commandline